SEEDGuard/SEVAL/src/tasks/clone_detection/README.md

 3. The binary classification (1 for equivalence)

 ## How To Test
-The test script for this evaluation is located in the src/test/code_clone_detection folder.
-To test, run the test.py script.
-The output produced should match the predicted_results.txt file.
+The test script for this evaluation is located in the src/test/clone_detection folder.
+To test run the following test.py script.
+The output produced should match the answers.txt file.

 ```
-python src/test/clone_detection/test.py --answers labels.txt --predictions predicted_results.txt
+python src/test/clone_detection/test.py -a evaluator/answers.txt -p evaluator/predictions.txt
 ```

 ## Evaluation Metrics and Implementation